Algiz: Name

 The name of the corresponding Gothic letter ezec, however, suggests that the old name of this rune was not just eolx, but the full eolh-secg.
 This is puzzling, because the sound value of the rune was clearly not /ks/ in the Elder Futhark period (2nd to 4th centuries).
 Furthermore, the name of the sedge in question is recorded in the older Epinal-Erfurt glossary as ilugsegg (glossing papiluus, probably for papyrus), which cannot be derived from the word for elk.

 A suggestion by Warren and Elliott takes the Old English eolh at face value, and reconstructs a Common Germanic form of either *algiz or *alhiz.
 They cite a "more fanciful school" which assumes an original meaning of "elk" based on a theonym Alcis recorded by Tacitus (suggesting that the name would have been theophoric in origin, referring to an "elk-god").
 The authors dismiss the Old English "elk-sedge" as a late attempt to give the then-obsolete rune a value of Latin x.
 Instead, they suggest that the original name of the rune could have been Common Germanic *algiz ('Algie'), meaning not "elk" but "protection, defence".

 Redbond (1936) suggested that the eolhx (etc.) may have been a corruption of helix.
-Seebold (1991) took this up to suggest that the name of the rune may be connected to the use of elux for helix by Notker to describe the constellation of Ursa major (as turning around the celestial pole).
+Seebold (1991) took this up to suggest that the name of the rune may be connected to the use of elux for helix by Notker to describe the constellation of Ursa Major (as turning around the celestial pole).

 An earlier suggestion is that of Zacher (1855), to the effect that the earliest value of this rune was the labiovelar /hw/, and that its name may have been hweol "wheel".

-Elder Futhark
+– Elder Futhark

 In the Elder Futhark, Algiz represents the Germanic phoneme *z, which does not occur word-initially.

 It is attested in final position in the earliest inscriptions, e.g. in ansuz (Vimose buckle), þewaz (Thorsberg chape).
-It was presumably present in the Ovre Stabu spearhead inscription (ca. AD 180), reading raunija[z], but is hardly legible now.
+It was presumably present in the Øvre Stabu spearhead inscription (ca. AD 180), reading raunija[z], but is hardly legible now.
 The Nydam axe-handle (4th century) has the name wagagastiz.
 The Golden Horns of Gallehus (early 5th century) had the personal name hlewagastiz holtijaz.